 Welcome to the Eadweard Muybridge Online Archive.
 Here you will find images from Eadweard Muybridge’s seminal work "Animal Locomotion", photographed from the original 1887 publication with the kind support of the Boston Public Library and its extraordinary Rare Books Department.
 These extremely high resolution images are presented copyright free and ready for download.

+NSFW!
 24 Naked Athletes Who Look Absolutely Stunning Every year, athletes like baseball players, basketball players and heptathletes are featured in ESPN The Magazine‘s annual special issue that celebrates physiques of all different shapes and sizes!
 These 24 athletes look absolutely stunning without clothes and truly reflect the beauty of the natural form.
+Also check out The Bodies Of The World’s Best Athletes

 NSFW!
 Igor Amelkovich is a photographer specializing in land scapes and the unadorned female form, with hundreds of excellent B&W photos of athletic models in exotic poses emphasizing the complete female musculature, not the standard pin up T&A